Why should I choose Beyond Band of Brothers Tours?

 How much walking is there on the tours?

-We have developed a system of activity levels on a scale of 1 to 4 to reflect the strenuousness of each one of our tours.
-You can find the activity level and its description listed under each tour on both the website and in the brochures.
+We have developed a system of activity levels on a scale of one to four to reflect the strenuousness of each tour.
+Each tour has an activity level rating both on the website and in the brochure.
 Click here for a detailed explanation of the activity levels.

-In general, all of our trips require at least minimal walking, and some trips require more strenuous activities.
-On all of our tours, it is necessary for tour participants to be able to get in and out of the bus on their own, which involves climbing 3-4 stairs.
+In general, our trips require some minimal walking, and some trips require more strenuous activities.
+On all our tours, participants must be able to get in and out of the bus on their own, which involves climbing three to four steps.
+If you would require special accommodation due to restricted mobility (such as a walk-in shower), please make sure to let us know in advance.
 As every individual is different, please contact us directly to talk over the tour activity level if you have any mobility concerns.
 You are responsible for judging your own capacity and ability to participate in tour activities without delaying or infringing upon the progress of the trip or the other tour participants.

-The limited use of a cane, walker or manual wheelchair may still allow you to participate in our tours, although we ask our participants to be aware that requirements for disability accommodations are different in Europe than in the US.
-We are able to accommodate manual wheelchairs for those who need them, as long as a physically able companion accompanies the tour participant to provide assistance.
-Travelers must be prepared for minimal walking in and out of hotels, rest stops, etc., since not all locations have ramps or handicap accessible facilities.
-We regret that the tour vehicles are not equipped with wheelchairs lifts or ramps and are not able to accommodate electric scooters.
+The limited use of a cane, walker or wheelchair may still allow you to participate in our tours, although we ask our participants to be aware that requirements for restricted mobility and disability accommodations are different in Europe and the Pacific than in the U.S. We regret we cannot provide passengers with wheelchairs, but we can store manual wheelchairs for those bringing their own, as long as a physically able companion accompanies the tour participant to provide assistance.
+Tour participants must inform us before the tour if they will bring a wheelchair.
+Travelers must be prepared for minimal walking in and out of hotels, rest stops, etc. since not all locations have ramps or handicap accessible facilities.
+We regret that the tour vehicles are not equipped with wheelchair lifts or ramps and are unable to accommodate electric scooters.

 Do you accommodate special dietary needs?